AdamBoley/Fleet-Command/README.md

 <br>**Conclusion** - The number of Marines needed to board enemy ships may need to be reduced, so that players making use of the boarding mechanic early on are not softlocked out of situations later on that require Marines.

 Overall conclusion - Using a single approach leads to defeat.
 The player must vary their tactics, and fight intelligently.
 A handful of times, it was noted that the battles didn't end when all enemy ships were destroyed.
 This may be due to a slight delay in the updating of the global dictionaries.

+## User story testing

+This section covers testing of the user stories

+1. Users must be able to understand the situation presented by game.
+This will be achieved with strong inductory print statements.

+Fulfilment - The early part of the game contains numerous print statements that inform the user of the content of the game.

+2. Users must be well-informed by the text content of the game.
+This will be achieved with plenty of print statements with good informational text.

+Fulfilment - For Loops are used to provide information to users about many things, such as the number of ships that they have.
+In other cases, print statements are used to inform the user of pertinent information that they need to make informed decisions.

+3. Users must be able to respond to prompting from the game by key-presses.
+This will be achieved with input statements and IF / ELSE statements that respond based on what has been entered by the user.

+Fulfilment - The game contains many input statements.
+Responses to these are handled by If / Else statements directly beneath.

+4. Responses to input prompts must handle incorrect / invalid inputs gracefully.
+This will be achieved with While loops and Try / Except statements.

+Fulfilment - Each input statement has input validation, either by use while loops combined with the break keyword, or by using Try / Except statements.
+It should be impossible for the program to end as a result of user inputs.

+5. Users must be able to make informed tactical and strategic choices in the game.
+This will be achieved with each decision point having at least two ways of responding to it.

+Fulfilment - The risks and benefits of choices are either directly presented to the player or are broadly hinted at.
+In the fight_engagement function, each tactic contains a decision that confirms whether or not the player wants to proceed, which is presented after pertinent information is presented to the player.
+Most input statements that exist in the mission functions may be responded to by pressing y or n, as they are used to describe situations in which the player must choose or refuse to do something.
+Input statements elsewhere, such as in the combat functions, may be responded to by entering numbers, as they describe situations in which the player must select how to respond to a situation.

+6. Users must be able to meaningfully influence the outcome of the game.
+This will be achieved with users being able to lose and win based on their decisions.
+Making poor decisions should cause players to lose the game, whereas making good decisions should allow players to win the game.

+Fulfilment - As noted in the balance testing section above, using one tactic exclusively leads to failure, either through destruction of all of the player's ships, or by running out of supplies.
+Conversely, varying tacticsm using tactics that are appropriate to the situation, and making use of the boarding mechanic allow the player to be victorious.

 # Credits